JoinColony/colonyJS/sdk/docs/_Examples_ColonyExample.md

 ## Run Script

-Open a new terminal window and run the example script:
+Open a new terminal window and run the example:

 ```
 yarn start